 The ship’s Master should provide a ‘no change of health status’ confirmation 12–24 hours before arrival.
 This should be submitted to health officers at the vessel’s port of arrival (eg, by radio, fax or email).

-March 2020: An updated version of the No Change of Health Status Report for Health Pratique form, which include questions relating to COVID-19 is now available from the COVID-19 resources page.
+March 2020: An updated version of the No Change of Health Status Report for Health Pratique form, which include questions relating to COVID-19 is now available at Resources for air crew and the border sector.